 Back in 2006, I founded Partnership Productions LLC, currently known as Jaime Jacobsen Media, a multimedia production company whose mission is to create films and multimedia that raises awareness on contemporary social, environmental and humanitarian issues.
 My documentary work has taken me to remote areas of Latin America and Sub-Saharan Africa, where I have produced documentaries for NGOs such as Pathfinder International and Engineers Without Borders (EWB).
 My films and radio programs have been an integral part of EWB’s human rights campaigns for clean water, gender equity and girls’ education in Kenya, and I’ve fought for social justice in our food system here in the US.
 I’ve worked extensively with tribal elders and youth on Montana’s Native American Indian Reservations, and produced Emmy Award-winning documentary films for air on PBS.
 I’ve also worked as a Producer for Untamed Science, working as part of a 12-member team of scientists and filmmakers to co-produce over 175 science videos for K-12 classrooms in collaboration with Pearson Education.
 These videos will be seen by over 50% of students across the United States in the next seven to ten years.

-In addition to producing films and other media, I’ve taught film, writing and communication courses in the University Honors Program at Montana State University, and for the past several years I’ve led Documentary and Photography On-Assignment teams for National Geographic Student Expeditions to Australia and Tanzania.
+In addition to producing films and other media, I currently am an Assistant Professor of Visual Arts at Notre Dame University – Louaize, where I teach courses on documentary film, audio video production, and cross cultural communication.
+Prior to teaching at NDU, I taught film, writing and communication courses in the University Honors Program at Montana State University, and for the past several years I’ve led Documentary and Photography On-Assignment teams for National Geographic Student Expeditions to Australia and Tanzania.
 I’ve also taught filmmaking courses in the College of Arts & Architecture at Montana State and as part of the American Indian Research Opportunities (AIRO) program.